Cigaras/IPTV.bundle/README.md

     rtmp://shopnbc.fmsls.entriq.net:443/live/live_01@13361
     ```

     If Real RTMP option in preferences is disabled, plugin will try to play stream over HTTP protocol, some streams work that way.
-If Real RTMP option is enabled, but ```UseRealRTMP``` flag in *Info.plist* file is disabled, then Plex will try to use [its own hosted SWF player](http://www.plexapp.com/player/player.php) and will fail.
+If Real RTMP option is enabled, but ```UseRealRTMP``` flag in *Info.plist* file is disabled, then Plex will try to use [its own hosted SWF player](http://www.plexapp.com/player/player.php) and will fail because as mentioned above Plex no longer supports webkit players.

 4. **[MMS]** did not work for me on any tested devise, but plugin will try to play MMS videos over HTTP protocol.

 Keep in mind that all streams are unique and Plex will not be able to play all of them, but not necessary because of plugins fault (read [Compatible devices and limitations][5]).
-Please try playing stream with [VLC] and using \*.strm file method described [above][5] and [below][7] before blaming this plugin.
+Please try playing stream with [VLC] and using \*.strm file method described in [troubleshooting][7] section before blaming this plugin.
 If \*.strm method works and plugin does not, please [contact me][9].

 ### Troubleshooting ###
 If You encounter errors or some streams do not work please do the following:

+1. Make sure the playlist file is [encoded in UTF-8 without BOM][6];

+2. Try to play the stream in [VLC] player, if it fails Your stream is invalid and will not play on any device; if it works continue to next step:

-1. Try disabling [Direct Play and Direct Stream](https://support.plex.tv/hc/en-us/articles/200250387-Streaming-Media-Direct-Play-and-Direct-Stream) in Your client settings, this helps 9 of 10 times.
+3. Try disabling [Direct Play and Direct Stream](https://support.plex.tv/hc/en-us/articles/200250387-Streaming-Media-Direct-Play-and-Direct-Stream) in Your client settings, this helps 9 of 10 times.
 However some clients do not have these settings, if You're the unlucky one or this does not help, continue to next step:

-2. Make sure the playlist file is [encoded in UTF-8 without BOM][6];

-3. Try to play the stream in [VLC] player, if it fails Your stream is invalid and will not play on any device; if it works continue to next step:

 4. Create a new file with notepad, write your desired streams url there and save it with \*.strm extension, put it into a folder and load folder into Plex Server as Home Video, try to play it in Plex client (preferably [Plex Media Center][5] because Plex Home Theater as of version 1.4.1 does not like \*.strm files), if it fails, then usualy Your client is unable to play this stream, try alternative clients; if it works, continue to next step: